-- 1. Children should use the restroom and wash hands. - 2.
+- 1. Children should use the restroom and wash their hands. - 2.
 Serve snack crackers or a dessert bread and juice.
-Display bottles of different kinds of oil at the snack table: Canola, Vegetable, Olive.
+Display bottles of different kinds of oil at the snack table: canola, vegetable, olive.
 Talk about the colors and what the oils are made from.
 Show a box mix and read what to add.
-Almost all have a third of a cup of oil. - 3.
+Almost all have one-third cup of oil. - 3.
 Choose students to pray, distribute napkins, and serve the snack items.